-This paper is expected to be 6 - 8 pages in body length, not including the title page, abstract, references, or appendices.
-It must meet APA requirements of format and style, including, but not limited to, no more than 1 inch margins on all sides, double-spaced with no additional spacing before or after paragraphs, and Times New Roman 12 pt font.
-In their papers, students should combine their own thoughtful analysis of ideas and information found in scholarly sources.
-Therefore, as in any scholarly writing, students should not merely copy information from another author, but use evidence to support the contentions they have drawn from their findings and critically analyze related literature - these papers have to be analytical papers, not a summary of readings Students must cite the sources of all ideas, facts, and information used that are not their own, even if they have put the information into their own words.
+In their papers, students should combine their own thoughtful analysis with ideas and information found in a minimum of three other sources.
+Therefore, as in any scholarly writing, students should not merely copy information from another author, but use evidence to support the contentions they have drawn from their findings and critically analyze related literature - this paper has to be an analytical paper, not a summary of readings.
+This paper must meet APA requirements of format and style.
+Students must cite the sources of all ideas, facts, and information used that are not their own, even if they have put the information into their own words.
 Failure to do so is plagiarism, even if the oversight is unintentional.